ejonesnospam/ssh/README.md

 ### Considerations

-The sensor utilizes a paramiko client, a python implementation of the ssh2 library.
+The sensor utilizes a paramiko client, a python implementation of the ssh v2 library.
 Documentation can found at http://docs.paramiko.org/en/stable/api/client.html

 A sensor value can only by a maximum of 256 characters in length, therefore make use of the value_template to parse data larger than this.